5 from 1 vote

 We respect your privacy.
 Unsubscribe at anytime.

-They start out like Rice Krispie treats with a bright and colorful Easter twist.
-You’re going to love how easy these delicious treats are to make!
-They are perfect for the whole family to enjoy.
+They start like Rice Krispie treats with a bright and colorful Easter twist.
+You’ll love how easy these delicious treats are to make, and they’re perfect for the whole family to enjoy.

 • Best way to use up an abundance of leftover Easter candy